Excidion/reproML/docs/structure.md

 + Refactor the good parts into `.py` files.
 Don't write code to do the same task in multiple notebooks.
-For example, if it's a data preprocessing task, put it in a script in `src/data/` and load data from `data/interim`.
+For example, if it's a data preprocessing task, put it in a script in `src/data/`.

 Since the project is structured like a Python package you can import your code and use it in notebooks with a cell like the following:
 ```python